CAN GROW Community Gardens

 Apply for a Garden Plot

-• Complete the application form and sign the code of conduct (link below)
+Complete the application form and sign the code of conduct

-Applications are due on February 15th 2024, and gardeners are assigned plots by March 1st.
+Applications are now closed until Fall 2024.
 Current gardeners are given priority, but a waiting list is available for new applications.

 Nina LaFlamme Photography

-Getting Seeds: The Squamish Seed Library and Seedy aturday
+Getting Seeds: The Squamish Seed Library and Seedy Saturday

 Annual Community Event Held in March (see Event Calendar for dates)